3DInAction: Understanding Human Actions in 3D Point Clouds: Experiments

 \textbf{Baselines and evaluation metrics.} For evaluation, we report several standard metrics~\cite{activitynet}: the top1 and top3 frame-wise accuracy are the de facto standard for action classification.
 We compute it by summing the number of correctly classified frames and dividing by the total number of frames in each video and then averaging over all videos in the test set.
 Additionally, since some of the datasets are imbalanced and may contain different actions for each frame in a clip, we also report the macro-recall by separately computing recall for each category and then averaging (macro).
 Finally, we report the mean average precision (mAP) since all untrimmed videos contain multiple action labels.

 For DFAUST and IKEA ASM we report static methods PointNet~\cite{qi2017pointnet}, PointNet$^{++}$~\cite{qi2017pointnet++}, and Set Transformer~\cite{lee2019settransformer} by applying them on each point cloud frame individually.
 Additionally, we report temporal methods like PSTNet~\cite{fan2021pstnet} and also implemented a temporal smoothing version of each static method (PoinNet+TS, Pointnet$^{++}$+TS, and Set Transformer+TS respectively) by learning the weights of a convolutional layer over the temporal dimension.
-Temporal smoothing aims to provide a naive baseline for utilizing temporal information in addition to spatial information \footnote{We corresponded with the authors of PSTNet~\cite{fan2021pstnet}, P4Transformer~\cite{fan2021p4transformer} and PST-Transformer~\cite{fan2022psttransformer} in order to get recommendations for testing these methods on our datasets, however, results were very poor for~\cite{fan2021p4transformer, fan2022psttransformer} and therefore not reported to avoid unfair judgment on these methods.}.
+Temporal smoothing aims to provide a naive baseline for utilizing temporal information in addition to spatial information.
 Note that in all experiments, unless otherwise specified, our method uses the simplified formulation with jitter and bidirectional t-patches.